-Clarett interfaces have a variety of hardware functions that are operated from Focusrite Control, rather than by physical controls on the unit itself.
+Clarett interfaces have a variety of hardware functions operated from Focusrite Control, rather than by physical controls on the unit itself.

-The Device Settings page gives you access to these functions.
+The Input Settings page gives you access to these functions.
 The page for the Clarett 8Pre looks like this: